 Sea salt can have plastic, and Pakistani himalayan salt can have rocks ... which means that teflon coated pans may be degraded more than we think.

 Harvard [1] suggests that the healthiest way to brew coffee is ... paper-filtered (With a chemically bleached paper filter?
 Really??), to remove diterpenes due to "increased" serum cholesterol, but does not explain why cholesterol is not recommended.
-However other research suggests that diterpenes form the basis for biologically important compounds such as retinol, retinal, and phytol; and also diterpenes are known to be antimicrobial and anti-inflammatory; and that "blaming cholesterol for heart disease is like blaming the fireman for the fire."
-Tastingtable writes that, "Paper filters enjoy a commanding role in the coffee world, but they filter out the rich coffee oils, making for an arguably subpar drink."
-[2] [3] [5] [6] add [7]
+Other research suggests that diterpenes form the basis for biologically important compounds such as retinol, retinal, and phytol; and also diterpenes are known to be antimicrobial and anti-inflammatory.
+"Blaming cholesterol for heart disease is like blaming firefighters for showing up at the scene of a fire," according to Dr. Holly A. Carling.
+[11] Tastingtable writes that, "Paper filters enjoy a commanding role in the coffee world, but they filter out the rich coffee oils, making for an arguably subpar drink."
+[7] [2] [3] [5] [6] [7] [11]

 House Committee- Ready for new GMO Soybeans?